+(continued on next page)

+ECOSYSTEM DEVELOPMENT MEASURE

-Performance is measured on an individual level.
+Measurement Period January 1, 2025 - December 31, 2025 Performance Target Performance is measured on an individual level.
 Targets are set on baseline data from July 2023 to June 2024 for each Clinical Practice Area and are reflected on the HHP dashboard.
 Please see Appendix for your Clinical Practice Area target.
 If you have any questions about your performance target, contact Info@HawaiiHealthPartners.org to arrange a meeting.

-All HHP Credentialed Members

-How to Monitor Performance:

-Physicians and providers can monitor performance on the HHP dashboard.
-If you need help accessing your dashboard, please contact HHP:

-- Primary Care Physicians: Contact your Health Practice Liaison or email PCP.Dashboard@HawaiiHealthPartners.org - Specialists: Email Info@HawaiiHealthPartners.org

-Physicians and providers whose CPA does not have qualifying baseline data:

-They can meet the performance target through an annual meeting with the Medical Director.
+Eligible Members All HHP Credentialed Members How to Meet the Measure How to Monitor Performance: Physicians and providers can monitor performance on the HHP dashboard.
+If you need help accessing your dashboard, please contact HHP: Primary Care Physicians: Contact your Health Practice Liaison or email PCP.Dashboard@HawaiiHealthPartners.org Specialists: Email Info@HawaiiHealthPartners.org Physicians and providers whose CPA does not have qualifying baseline data: They can meet the performance target through an annual meeting with the Medical Director.
 These meetings will be scheduled by the HHP team.

-Physicians and providers with less than 10 claims or are new to HHP in 2025:

-They can meet the performance target through an annual meeting with the Medical Director.
+Physicians and providers with less than 10 claims or are new to HHP in 2025: They can meet the performance target through an annual meeting with the Medical Director.
 These meetings will be scheduled by the HHP team.

-If you have questions regarding referral opportunities, please email:
+If you have questions regarding referral opportunities, please email: Info@HawaiiHealthPartners.org

-Info@HawaiiHealthPartners.org